zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 dotnet add package AWSSDK.DynamoDBv2 dotnet add package AWSSDK.Extensions.NETCore.Setup
 ```
-`AWSSDK.DynamoDBv2` - Add the sufficients support to interact with DynamoDB using AWS .NET SDK
+`AWSSDK.DynamoDBv2` - Adds the ability to interact with DynamoDB using AWS .NET SDK
 `AWSSDK.Extensions.NETCore.Setup` - has methods for configuration and registrations of AWS Services with dependency injection.
 2. Now we need to register Dynamo Service.
 In the `Startup.cs` file, add the below code in `ConfigureServices` method:
 ```